Will Shortz’s Wonderful World of Words

 Submit your answer at the start of the Saturday morning program in the Parlor.

-When you sign in at the front desk, pick up your packet of Will Shortz word puzzles and contests.
-Answers/entries are due back at the front desk by midnight Saturday.
+When you register at the front desk, pick up your packet of Will Shortz’s word puzzles and contests.
+Answers and entries are due back at the front desk by midnight on Saturday, November 11.

 Gather in the Parlor to play new and classic boxed word games as a test of your wordsmanship, sense of fun, and brainy skills.
 Choose any game from those on display and pick a table to play at.
 The winner gets to keep the game.
 Then, if you like, choose another game and play some more.
-Compete with friends or family who accompany you... or make new friends.
+Compete with friends or family who accompany you … or make new friends.
+This year’s collection includes Codenames, The Chameleon, Bring your Own Book, and In or Out.
 Let the games begin!

 Tea time in the Lake Lounge is year-round, but during Words weekend it’s also a book-signing session with the weekend’s authors.